 DIvA cells based on the expression of a restriction enzyme fused to a modified estrogen receptor ligand binding domain and to an auxin-inducible degron (AID-AsiSI-ER).
 4OHT treatment of this cell line triggers the nuclear localization of the AsiSI restriction enzyme and the rapid induction (<1 hour) of multiples (about 150) sequence-specific DSBs, widespread across the genome (Iacovoni et al, 2010; Massip et al, 2010).
 An additional auxin treatment leads to the rapid degradation of the enzyme thus allowing repair completion (Aymard et al, 2014).
 In other words this system allows a “pulse-chase” induction of DSB at annotated sites, dispersed on the human genome.

-How does the chromatin state that exists prior the break influence the recognition of DSB and the repair pathway choice?
+How does the chromatin state influence the recognition of DSB and the repair pathway choice?